PseudoDevs/IamGhost/FATAL13.md

-Last updated: 2024-04-02 16:48:46
+Last updated: 2024-04-02 16:49:20
-Random Quote: Know, first, who you are, and then adorn yourself accordingly. - Epictetus
+Random Quote: You can't choose up sides on a round world. - Wayne Dyer